asteroidprotocol/bridge/README.md

-# asteroid-bridge
+# Asteroid Bridge

-A CFT-20 token bridge
+A CFT-20 token bridge, see individual contracts for more information